 Our summary covers only SA, Nigeria and Kenya, the most developed markets in Africa.
 In SA also limited payout machines, sports betting, bingo and National Lottery are included.
 For rest of the countries only casinos.

 So far, South Africa has the largest overall gambling market established.
 It includes the largest casino market (land-based).
 It's enough to say that Nigeria made R 310 million and Kenya 18 R million compared to SA outstanding R 16.4 billion (as in 2012).
-It's mainly because 37 licensed casinos in South Africa.
-Nigeria has 13 land based and Kenya only 3 casinos.
+It's mainly because of 37 licensed casinos in South Africa.
+Nigeria has 13 land-based and Kenya only 3 casinos.

-Sa casinos has better equipment - better games, more slot machines and tables.
-Also has larger economy overall.
+SA casinos have better equipment - better games, more slot machines, and tables.
+Also has a larger economy overall.
 Considering this, more citizens are capable of playing from time to time.
-The fact that casinos regulations are quite recent in Nigeria doesn't help to improve situation.
+The fact that casinos regulations are quite recent in Nigeria doesn't help to improve the situation.
 There is also non-casino market growing in SA.
 It's fueled by limited payout machines and licensed bingo (for now only in few provinces).

 Are online casinos and lotteries legal in Africa?